TheArchitectDev/Architect.Identities/README.md

 - Reveals its creation timestamp in milliseconds (see Attack Surface).
 - Reveals very minor information about which instance created the ID and how many IDs it has created this second (see Attack Surface).
 - Is rate-limited to 1,024 generated IDs per millisecond (i.e. 1 million IDs per second) per application.
-- Is context-unique rather than globally unique.
+- Is intended to be unique within a chosen context rather than globally.

 #### Structure